-The Resilience Consortium is an association of higher education faculty, learning services, and counseling services interested in understanding and promoting student resilience.
+The Resilience Consortium is an association of faculty, professionals, and students in higher education -- including representatives of learning services, counseling services, advising programs, academic departments, bridge programs, etc. -- who are interested in understanding and promoting student resilience.

 - What are the habits, attitudes, and skills associated with resilience in the college/university setting?

 - To what extent can resilience be learned in young adulthood?
 What pedagogies and learning contexts influence student conceptions of success, failure, and risk, and promote or inhibit the development of resilience?